 I tried to understand why Malfoy would his insult his manhood to the point of comparing it to jellybeans, before realizing with a stab of embarrassment that he didn’t mean his metaphorical, sexual innuendo beans, but the real beans he had gone to buy at the shop last night.
 I blushed and avoided his gaze, trying to swallow the lump in my throat so I could give him a semi-acceptable answer.

 “Yes Malfoy.”
 I managed calmly.
 “It was the fucking jelly beans.”

 I sent him a scathing glare and pushed myself up to standing, my chair scraping against the tiled floor.
 He followed my every move with a slow, amused gaze.
 I thought of his fingers grazing my wrist.
 I thought of how it would feel to punch him in the face.
 Both were equally as thrilling.

-“That, my dear, is called sexual discrimination,” Al pointed out grumpily, shuffling his slippered feet.
-He was dressed in a pair of old slacks and his magenta (it was pink.
+“That, my dear, is called sexual discrimination.”
+Al pointed out grumpily, shuffling his slippered feet.
+He was dressed in a pair of old tracksuit pants and his magenta (it was pink.
 The guy was deluded) dressing gown.
 Ivy, Luc and I were rugged up in numerous jumpers, coats, scarves, and gloves that covered our light, indoor outfits.
 We were on our way out for the night, and Al wanted to tag along.
 We were attempting to dissuade him.

 He seemed to hesitate, and glanced back at the building behind him, before shrugging in sign of defeat.
-“Fine,” He sighed, “But behave
+“Fine.”
+He sighed.
+“But behave, yeah?”

 It was a toss-up between The Three Broomsticks and The Grizzly Griffin, and after a short debate, The Griffin won out.
 Unlike The Three Broomsticks, the place was loud, packed, and had an atmosphere of pink lights and alcohol scented breath.
 Exactly what I was in the mood for tonight.